John C. Paulsen

-John C. Paulsen (1853-1897) was a German American architect who designed buildings in Montana, several of which are listed on the National Register of Historic Places.
-Unproven claims that he had faked his own death briefly created a scandal that was reported throughout the United States in 1902.
+John Carlos Paulsen (1853–1897) was a German-American architect who designed buildings in Montana, several of which are listed on the National Register of Historic Places.

 Career

-John C. Paulsen was born January 1, 1853, in the Duchy of Holstein.
+John C. Paulsen was born on January 1, 1853, in the Duchy of Holstein.
 He was educated at what is now the Leibniz University Hannover and served in the German army.
 In 1887 he came to the United States and settled in Helena, where he formed a partnership with builder Noah J. McConnell.
 One of his early works was the Jefferson County Courthouse in Boulder, built in 1888.
 The firm of Paulsen & McConnell was dissolved in 1891, and Paulsen formed a new partnership with John Lavalle, a native of Peru formerly living in Boston.
 Projects by Paulsen & Lavalle included the first Montana Club in Helena in 1891–1893.
 After the building burned down in 1903, a new building was erected, although the original first floor designed by Paulsen & Lavalle remains.
 Circa 1894 Lavalle returned to Boston, and in 1895 Paulsen was appointed architect of several state institutions.

 Buildings designed for the state include the Montana Deaf and Dumb Asylum, although it was completed by Charles S. Haire after his death.
 Fred Whiteside, a state legislator, later claimed that Paulsen's later troubles stemmed from these state projects.
-In February 1897 Paulsen was dismissed from his state job, and died soon after.
+In February 1897 Paulsen was dismissed from his state job and died soon after.